techmahedy/zunoo/README.md

 ## Database and Migration

-MII allow you to create migration.
-To create migration, MII uses `CakePHP`'s `phinx`.
+MII allows you to create migration.
+To create a migration, MII uses `CakePHP`'s `phinx`.
 So to create a migration file first you need to update the configuration file `environments` array like:

 ### `config.php`